 Recommended value = 5

 ServerIOTimeout means "how long should the plug-in wait for a response from the application".
 After the socket is opened, the plug-in sends the request to the Application Server.
 The application processes the request and a response is sent back to the client, through the plug-in.
 How long should that take?
 What is reasonable, based on the application?
 There is no single correct answer here.
 It depends on the application.
 If the application is very quick to respond, then you can use a lower value for ServerIOTimeout.
-I usually recommend 60 seconds for this.
-However, if the application requires more time to process the request (maybe to retrieve data from a database), then you should use a higher number for ServerIOTimeout, like 180 seconds, or more.
+However, if the application requires more time to process the request (maybe to retrieve data from a database), then you should use a higher number for ServerIOTimeout.
 Using a value of 0 means that the plug-in will NOT time-out the request.
 This is often NOT ideal.
-It is recommended to start with 60 seconds and adjust up or down as necessary.
 A positive value means that the plug-in will NOT mark the appserver down after a ServerIOTimeout pops.
 So, if you want the plug-in to continue sending requests to the timed-out appserver, use a positive value.
 On the other hand, a negative value means that the plug-in WILL mark the appserver down after a ServerIOTimeout pops.
 So, if you want the plug-in to immediately mark the appserver down and fail-over to another appserver in the same cluster, use a negative value.

 Note: The ability to use a negative ServerIOTimeout value was introduced in plug-in apar PK72097.